wieslawmlynarski/wieslawmlynarski.github.io/src/pages/deploy-personal-site/index.md

 # Intro

-Publishing a personal site got very easy this days.
+Publishing a personal site got very easy these days.
 There are thousands of ways of doing that.
 In this article I wanted to describe you how I made my setup for this page.
 Because I had little experience or opportunity